QasimKhan5x/image-search-analysis/m1_reverse_image_search/server/README.md

-# Digital Image Processing Online
+# Reverse Image Search Web App

 Install Requirements by using

     pip install -r requirements.txt

-put your "images" folder inside static folder
+Put your images dataset folder inside `./static/`

-edit the get_neighbors method in main to return whatever neighbors you want.
+In this directory, open a terminal and run

-The result be a list of string names of image files (in jpg format) in your new static/images folder
+    uvicorn main:app --reload

-In root, open terminal and run uvicorn main:app --reload to run the app in development mode.
+This runs the web app in development mode.